alkane7/WantingLi.github.io/_pages/about.md

 I plan to apply for a **PhD** program in **Fall 2026**.
 I'm currently seeking for a **research internship** in **Spring 2025 or Summer 2025**.

-I am highly enthusiastic about exploring various research domains within the fields of data science and machine learning to identify my future research interests.
+I am highly enthusiastic about exploring various research domains within the fields of data science and deep learing/machine learning to identify my future research interests.

 Publications